gamehelp16/site-old/_posts/2016-03-22-js1k-2016-elemental-forest-part-2.md

 requestAnimationFrame(R)
 {% endhighlight %}

-This is pretty simple, it increments the `f` variable, which is used in the somewhere else code.
+This is pretty simple, it increments the `f` variable, which is used in the code somewhere else.
 And the last line will call the `R()` function again using the `requestAnimationFrame()` function.

 And that's it, the code behind my demo and the explanation.
 I hope you find this useful, thank you for reading!